Graduate – Advanced Nursing Practice and Education (ANPE) (MSN, Post Master’s, DNP) Student Handbook

 Concentration Director / Advisor Responsibilities

-2. Credits taken outside a program in which student have been formally admitted.
+- Credits taken outside a program in which student has been formally admitted.

-4. Credits that might be used for transfer if within the six-year period in which program must be completed.
-(This means transfer credit cannot be more than six – yeas old at time of graduation)
+- Credits that might be used for transfer if within the six-year period in which program must be completed.
+(This means transfer credit cannot be more than six – years old at time of graduation)

-4. CD/advisor is responsible for checking the Plan of Study when their advisee is within twelve hours of graduation.
+- CD/advisor is responsible for checking the Plan of Study when their advisee is within twelve hours of graduation.
 The CD/advisor and student approve the Plan of Study in DegreeWorks.
 Care should be taken to make sure that coursed listed on the Plan of study are congruent with coursed taken to fulfill program requirements.
-CD/advisor are responsible for advising and receiving schedules for advisees prior to registration each semester.
+CD/advisor are responsible for advising prior to registration each semester.

 Student Responsibilities